arrayfire/arrayfire/README.md

 ### Download ArrayFire Installers

+We are currently working on bring out installers for the open source version.
+Please try to build this using our [wiki](https://github.com/arrayfire/arrayfire/wiki) page.

-Installers for the stable versions of ArrayFire can be freely downloaded from [here](https://arrayfire.com/download).
+Installers for the older (commercial) versions of ArrayFire can be freely downloaded from [here](https://arrayfire.com/download).
+This will require licensing.

 ### Contribute